equinor/webviz-config/CONTRIBUTING.md

 are Dash `Output` and `Input` instances respectively, and are provided by the base class `WebvizContainer` (i.e. include them as shown here).

-The function `WebvizContainer.container_data_compress` is a utility function which takes a list of dictionaries, giving filenames and corresponding data, and compresses them to a zip archive which is then downloaded by the user.
+The function `WebvizContainerABC.container_data_compress` is a utility function which takes a list of dictionaries, giving filenames and corresponding data, and compresses them to a zip archive which is then downloaded by the user.